 This part of the function describes dynamic creation of the visualisation.
-Using the .attr() function an argument followed by an anonymous function(d) which returns the values of d.bustop and passengerin together with the relevant variable containg the scaling data.
-The data is then passed off to the following function which contains the values of width and height and x.rangeband.
+Using the .attr() function an argument followed by an anonymous function(d) which returns the values of d.bustop and passengerin together with the relevant variable containing the scaling data.
+The data is then passed off to the following function that contains the values of width and height and x.rangeband.
 Height of the visualisation is set using the height minus the y value.
 Shown below is the results of the above code.